pgaston/SmartForms/README.md

 To start, you need the following tools:

 - Adobe Experience Manager - Forms.
-Version 6.4.0.
+Version 6.4.0 is currently used.
 (Used to be called Livecycle Designer.)
+- Adobe Acrobat - for testing.
+(No specific version specified.)
 - Excel - for RPA data dictionary.

 Essentially the pdf editor is wysiwyg for the graphical layout and allows code to be attached to events, like validate, change, etc.   Pretty simple.
 However, as complexity grows - as it has here, the Javascript tends to be kept in a separate area - you'll see it at the end of the form named cLookFeel.